 Several BIF ranges in and around the Great Western Woodlands are already in the process of being destroyed by mining companies, like the beautiful Windarling Range, and many more are in the industry’s firing line.
 The next target in their sights is the Helena and Aurora Range, with it's extremely rich and high grade iron-ore that the Range's ecosystem is dependent on.
 Despite longstanding calls for the protection of the range, Polaris Metals Ltd have already sought approval to begin mining the Range.
 The quantity of shippable iron-ore that could be produced in the entire life of a mine at at Range is less than a week's worth in the Pilbara.
 Mining this Range is for pure greed and not in the public interest.
 The damage from mining would be irreversible to this delicate, ancient and unique ecological community, considered be many as one of WA's most significant biodiversity assets.

 There are many ways you can help protect this spectacular natural icon.

 1) Write a letter.
 Since coming to office in 2008, the Barnett government has been handing huge sections of Western Australia over to the mining industry and heavily subsidising their operations.
 Write to your local MP or Environment Minister Albert Jacob and let them know that you think this area should be gazetted as a National Park and is no place for mining.
 This simple task can have a big impact - and the more letters, the bigger the impact!
-Download one a fact sheet to help flesh out your letter with great facts!
+Never written a letter to an MP before?
+No worries, just grab one of our letter-writing guides and a fact sheet & you'll be set!

 4) Contact us.
 Why not get in touch with your local WA Campaign Office and find out more information, ways to get involved or discuss your own ideas about how we can protect this jewel in the Great Western Woodlands.

-5. Helena Aurora Range Advocates website - a very useful source of information.
+7. Helena Aurora Range Advocates website - a very useful source of information